Red and Blue Plates

 So from 1802 we get the centralised numbering.
 That means that each town and each parish within the town (loosely called a Cadastre) will have a unique number for every building.
 There are some variations on the plate depending on the version i.e. plates after 1922 will show a district number i.e. Prague 2, Prague 4 etc or it may just have a numeral 2 or 4 or Roman numerals I, II etc. We know the red plate as the “descriptive number” or something that defines individual buildings on the same plot.
 This is hugely important when buying property here.

 In 1868 it got more complicated with the introduction of the blue plate.
 This seems to have been driven to get things ready for the National Census in 1869.
 That census clearly shows both new and old style addresses with plot numbers.
 By the next census of 1880 it was entirely the red/blue system.
+The city may also have planned this knowing that the Destruction of the Jewish Ghetto was being planned.
 The purpose of the blue plate was to identify the number of the building within the same street.
-The blue plate is called the reference number.
+We know the blue plate is called the “reference number“.
 Depending on who allocated the blue plates, usually you expect the odd numbers on one side of a street and the evens on the other but on roads bordering a square they are in line.
 From 1869 it meant that as the numbers are in order, finding the building was simple using the blue plate.

 In summary, Blue Plate is the local number of the house within the same street so there can be many of the same number in the district.
 Red Plate is the unique number for the building within the district.
 As they say in Highlander…..there can be only one (within the district).